OmarCloud20/CDKTF-Tutorial/README.md

 ```

-- Creating a lambda function requires creating a lambda function.
-The `handler` argument is the name of the python file that contains the lambda function.
-The `source_code_hash` argument is the hash of the zip file that contains the lambda function.
+- Now, we are ready to create a lambda function.
+The `handler` configuration is the name of the python file that contains the lambda function.
+The `runtime` provides a language-specific environment that runs in an execution environment.
+The `source_code_hash` argument is the hash of the file that contains the lambda function.
 The `source_code_hash` argument is required to trigger a new deployment when the lambda function code changes.
+The `filename` argument is the path to the file that contains the lambda function.

  The final snippet of code should look like this:

 ```